apptainer/singularity-userdocs/environment_and_metadata.rst

 Environment Overview
 --------------------

-When you run a program in a container with Singularity, the environment variables that the program sees are a combination of:
+When you run a program in a container with apptainer, the environment variables that the program sees are a combination of:

  - The environment variables set in the base image (e.g. Docker image)